Last updated on March 24th, 2022

 The drive from San Francisco to Muir Woods takes about 45 minutes without stops.
 However, there is a ‘must stop’ just as you cross the Golden Gate Bridge heading north.
-Turn right into the vista for a great view back towards the bridge and the city skyline across the bay.
+Turn right into the Golden Gate Bridge View Vista Point for a great view back towards the bridge and the city skyline across the bay.
 Even when foggy, this view never fails to impress.

-After a short and windy drive through the woods, you’ll eventually make it to Muir Woods National Monument ($7).
-This forest is home to thousands of the tall Redwood trees, some started their growth many centuries ago!
-Muir Woods is a popular city escape so you’re not alone.
-Try and visit on a weekday morning.
-Parking can be a little bit tricky as there aren’t many spots.
-However, there are plenty of walking trails inside the park so once you’ve parked the car, you’re pretty much set.
-There are a number of easy loop paths running on the forest floor that you can choose from.
-The longest one is only 2 miles long and the farther you walk, the fewer people you’ll encounter (you might even be able to hear the Woodpeckers).
+Several easy loop paths are running on the forest floor that you can choose from.
+The longest one is only 2 miles long and the further you walk, the fewer people you’ll encounter (you might even be able to hear the Woodpeckers).
 There are also a few proper trails in this area that connect to the forest floor loop.
-The Redwoods were a prized commodity in the past and we all owe our visit to William Kent and his wife Elizabeth Thacher, who bought this land in 1905 and donated it to the government in order to create the park.
+The redwoods were a prized commodity in the past and we all owe our visit to William Kent and his wife Elizabeth Thacher, who bought this land in 1905 and donated it to the government to create the park.

-The next stop was Stinson Beach and for that, we got back onto the Pacific Coast Highway (HWY 1).
 Just after Muir Beach, there’s a superb lookout point at Muir Beach Overlook.
 Park the car and head down towards the cliff’s edge on the marked trail.
 You’ll notice on your way old WWII defense positions carved into the cliff, a relic of years past.
 The view from the end of the trail is amazing, with fine southerly views of Muir Beach and north towards Stinson Beach.
-You might even spot a few whales.
+You might even spot a few whales in season.

 From the lookout, it’s another 15 minutes to Stinson beach.
 There’s another great viewing spot just before you descend towards the beach.
 Stinson Beach is wide and long.
 I hope you get to see it without fog as it is beautiful, but it can get foggy.
-The beach is popular with surfers and the town with holidaymakers.
-We grabbed some snacks to-go at the Parkside Cafe and enjoyed the beach.
+The beach is popular with surfers and the adjacent town with holidaymakers.
+Grab some lunch to-go at the Parkside Cafe and enjoy a picnic at Stinson Beach.

-If it’s not dark at this point, just before hopping on the Golden Gate Bridge (don’t forget the toll, see the earlier San Francisco travel tips section), get off at Conzelman Rd towards Marin Headlands.
-Stop at the lookout point for probably the best view of the Golden Gate Bridge and San Francisco.
-This was a great spot to finish our San Francisco adventure!
+If it’s not dark at this point, just before crossing the Golden Gate Bridge (don’t forget to pay the toll), get off at Conzelman Rd and head to Marin Headlands.
+Stop at the lookout point for arguably the best view of the Golden Gate Bridge and San Francisco.
+This is a great spot to finish your San Francisco adventure!

-For drinks on our last night, we headed nearby to the Armory Club on Mission St. It’s a really vibrant place with excellent cocktails and local beers.
-Another good option in nearby Zeitgeist, very popular with Mission residents – with a great selection of beers, famous bloody mary’s and outside garden.
-We had an amazing 5 days in San Francisco.
-We saw so much but there is till much more to explore.
-We can’t wait to be back!
+To celebrate the end of an action-packed 5 days in San Francisco, head to the Armory Club on Mission St. It’s a vibrant place with excellent cocktails and local beers.
+Another good option is Zeitgeist, very popular with Mission residents – with a great selection of beers, famous bloody mary’s, and an outside garden.